camunda/camunda-docs/docs/components/modeler/bpmn/data-flow.md

 ## Job workers

-By default, a job worker gets all variables of a process instance.
-It can limit the data by providing a list of required variables as **fetchVariables**.
+By default, a job worker gets all variables of a process instance; it can limit the data by providing a list of required variables as **fetchVariables**.

 The worker uses the variables to do its work.
 When the work is done, it completes the job.
 If the